Sinks Canyon State Park: Tourism and Activities

 Sinks Canyon State Park annual visitation numbers from 2006 to 2019.

 Park visitation numbers have steady grown over time and have gone up significantly since 2018.
 Increasing tourism numbers has brought up the issue of the impacts to the canyon's overall ecological health.
 Between 2009 and 2019 visitation numbers more than doubled from 177,922 visitors counted in 2009 to 396,820 in 2019.
 Though the park is managed by the Wyoming State Parks Department, the US Forest Service and the Bureau of Land Management, it is mostly owned by the Wyoming Game and Fish Commission.
 This creates a patchwork of rules and other requirements which govern tourism development and conservation in the canyon.

-A visitor's center is located at the Sinks, and an observation deck overlooks the Rise.
+A visitor center is located at the Sinks, and an observation deck overlooks the Rise.
 The park offers hiking trails and facilities for camping, picnicking, rock climbing, and fishing.
 Above the canyon there are several lakes and other recreational areas such as Worthen Meadow Reservoir which offer access to trails and additional camping.